unitaryfund/qrack/README.md

 PSEUDO QUANTUM LOGIC:

-It is not possible to perform classical operations directly on a quantum computer, like simply copying the state of a register to another register!
+It is not possible to perform even certain trivial classical operations directly on a quantum computer, like simply copying the state of a register to another register!
 However, since we are only emulating a quantum computer, we want to be able to write in quantum logic, while leveraging the abilities of a classical computer to our (speed) advantage.
 (Complex types are just aliases for standard C++ double accuracy complex number types.
 See header for details.)

 Register(Register orig) - Copy constructor that clones the exact state of the emulated register